epotapp/ciphering-cli-tool/README.md

 For example, config "C1-C1-R0-A" means "encode by Caesar cipher => encode by Caesar cipher => decode by ROT-8 => use Atbash"

 The original text should be in the **input.txt** file.
 The ciphertext must be in a file called **output.txt**.
+If these files are missing, input or outbut uses the terminal.

 Caesar's cipher shifts the alphabet 1 letter forward.
 Rot8, respectively, 8 letters forward.